KyleKing/AgaroseMeltingProject/4_Software/README.md

 # Software

-Included is the software that controls the Turtlebot and Melter (Single heater/cooler module) and a MATLAB shape identification program.
+Included is the software that controls the Turtlebot and Melter (Single heater/cooler module) - see the folder `MML-HeatStage` for considerably more information.
+Additionally, I was writing a few MATLAB scripts to automate determining ROI values and shape identification.
+They have lots of comments and notes, so they are worth improving and looking at it if you want to do something similar.